adcroft/convert_WOA05/README.md

-derived/ | Will contained derived data such as potential temperature netcdf/ | Will contain the converted data in netcdf files, as well as the CDL of meta-information pkg/ | A location for installing python packages
+derived/ | Will contained derived data such as potential temperature netcdf/ | Will contain the converted data in netcdf files, as well as the CDL of meta-information pkg/ | A location for installing python packages final/ | The location of final netcdf files

 # Requirements